Compare the best cheap electric cars

 Inexpensive electric cars, in the early days, often suffered with tiny battery packs giving poor ranges, slow charging, and ugly styling making them frankly undesirable.
 That's still the case for some models, but there are many affordable electric cars on the market today which offer everything the best electric cars can, in a cheaper package.
 The best cheap EVs have space for a family and their clobber, enough range to last the average driver a week between charges and are fantastic to drive.
 You'll find 15 of them below.

-Note, however, that this isn't a list of the very cheapest cars, but the ones that offer the best value.
-Remember that even if an EV costs a bit more than its petrol equivalent, you're liable to make up the difference in running costs within a few years.
+Note, however, that this isn't a list of the very cheapest EVs, but the best cheap electric cars on sale today, as tested by Carwow's expert car reviewers.
+They are also the EVs that offer the best value.
 Further down the page you can see the absolute cheapest models, if purchase price is truly your only consideration.
-Keep reading for the best cheap electric cars on sale today, as tested by Carwow's expert car reviewers.

 MG MG4 EV